How to Make a Christmas Centerpiece with Paper Trees

-Create this easy and festive winter-theme centerpiece in an afternoon.
-Using a variety of tree types adds visual interest, while fairy lights add a touch of magic.
-The forest scene can be easily unassembled and reassembled for use year after year.
+Create this easy and festive winter-theme centerpiece in an afternoon using basic crafts store supplies and your favorite Christmas figuriens.
+This Christmas table centerpiece is made from three types of DIY paper trees.
+Incorporating a variety of heights and materials adds visual interest to the DIY winter decoration, while fairy lights add a sparkling finish.
+The forest scene can be easily stored and reassembled for use year after year.

 - White lazy Susan or shallow tray

 - 10-15 sheets colored printer paper

 - Papier-mâché cones, two assorted sizes